Alley: North Africa

 A medina quarter (المدينة القديمة al-madīnah al-qadīmah "the old city") is a distinct city section found in many North African cities.
 The medina is typically walled, contains many narrow and maze-like streets.
 The word "medina" (مدينة madīnah) itself simply means "city" or "town" in modern Arabic.

 Because of the very narrow streets, medinas are generally free from car traffic, and in some cases even motorcycle and bicycle traffic.
 The streets can be less than a metre wide.
 This makes them unique among highly populated urban centres.
 The Medina of Fes, Morocco or Fes el Bali, is considered one of the largest car-free urban areas in the world.

 North America

-Alleys in North America are primarily used as service lanes.
-They provide a space for utility poles, fire escapes, garage access, delivery loading zones, and garbage bin pickup.
+Narrow European-style passage ways or alleys are rare in North America, where generally streets are wider and primarily designed for motorized traffic.
+In North America the word alley is primarily used for service lanes that provide a space for utility poles, fire escapes, garage access, delivery loading zones, and garbage bin pickup.
+They are often also associated with criminal activity.

-Some historic alleys are found in older American and Canadian cities, like New York City, Philadelphia, Charleston, South Carolina, Boston, Annapolis, New Castle, Delaware, Quebec City, St John's, Newfoundland, and Victoria, British Columbia.
+However, some narrow alleys are found in historic parts of older American and Canadian cities, like New York City, Philadelphia, Charleston, South Carolina, Boston, Annapolis, New Castle, Delaware, Quebec City, St John's, Newfoundland, and Victoria, British Columbia.